wso2/docs-choreo-dev/en/pe-docs/docs/user-management/groups-and-roles/control-access-in-the-choreo-console.md

 # Control Access in the Choreo Console

-In Choreo, administrators can control user access to different projects and environments within the organization.
+With Choreo, administrators can control user access to different projects and environments within the organization.
 At the finest granularity level, an administrator can restrict a user to perform a specific action on a specific project and a specific environment.

 ## Access Control (Authorization) Concepts